eliotball/cdp/README.md

     cd ,name

 Performs a search around your current location for the nearest directory (by jumps on the file tree) called `name`.
-This is pretty slow but should work well whne the distance is low, such as when you're deep inside some source code directory structure.
+This is pretty slow but should work well when the distance is low, such as when you're deep inside some source code directory structure.

 Installation
 ------------